 At 6 months old she was still waking 4-5 times in the night, nursing constantly day and night, which I loved initially, but it was the only way I could get to her calm down.
 She was cranky, hot and cold, I knew something wasn’t right.
 I watched the house crumbling around me, my face melting away as I looked in the mirror, I saw my light fading quickly.

 Finally, we broke, we couldn’t go on like this, we had to do something!

 I went on the search, reading books, blogs, asking friends and family, our pediatrician said: "Oh, yeah babies don't sleep for a few years – get used to it!"

 Ummmm thanks for your help??

 I finally had the confidence to put my child down for bed, knowing she would have a long restful sleep with minimal protest.
 I wasn’t fighting her anymore, she and I, working together to discover what worked for her.
-I was able to actually spend time with my husband in the evening without stressing about how many hours of sleep I was losing if we wanted to watch a movie, I knew I’d get a long chunk of sleep before waking up to nurse her.
-I continued to nurse her once a night until she was 7 months old, and we continued our breastfeeding during the day between solids for several more months.
+We continued our breastfeeding during the day between solids until she was 11 months old.

-I knew if I experienced this, there must be other moms that felt the same.
+I knew if I felt this depleted, there must be other moms that felt the same.